imxari/Highlands/README.md

 # Highlands

 ## Warning
-Highlands is currently in ALPHA stages of development and may not be fully functional.
+Highlands is currently in BETA stages of development and may not be fully functional.
 When using this project at this current point in time expect issues.

 ## Prerequisites
 ------